-By timothy from Slashdot's good-ads-vs-bad-ads department
+By Soulskill from Slashdot's making-them-an-offer-they-can't-refuse department

-By Soulskill from Slashdot's let's-jump-to-conclusions department
+By Unknown Lamer from Slashdot's four-cores-good-two-cores-better department

 writes with this news from Extreme Tech: "In a move that will shock and disgust bleeding-edge technophiles everywhere, Asus has announced at Mobile World Congress 2012 that its new Transformer Pads — the high-end Infinity Series — will use the recently-announced dual-core Qualcomm S4 SoC.
 The critically acclaimed Transformer Prime, the Infinity Series' predecessor which was released at the end of 2011, used the quad-core Nvidia Tegra 3.
 Why the sudden about-face?
 Well, the fact that quad-core processors don't really have a use case in mobile devices is one reason — but it doesn't hurt that the Krait cores in the S4 are significantly faster than the four Cortex-A9 cores in the Tegra 3, too.
 The S4 is also the first 28nm SoC, while Tegra 3 is still on 40nm, which means a smaller and cheaper package, and lower power consumption to boot.
 The S4 is also the first SoC with built-in LTE, which was probably a rather nice sweetener for Asus."

 The Snapdragon S4 "Krait" CPU is still a bit shrounded in mystery as far as hard specs (Qualcomm has never been one to release docs), but it appears to be similar to the Cortex-A15

 in performance; how they stand up to Intel's new Medfield designs